chengh-wang/dexmate_lab/README.md

 ## Installation

-- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
+- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html), the version of isaacsim is 5.0.0 and the version of isaaclab is 2.3.0.

 - Using a python interpreter that has Isaac Lab installed, install the library in editable mode using: